Julian Morris: Career

 Morris was part of the main cast of the 2010 ABC documentary-style dramedy series My Generation, playing "The Rich Kid" Anders Holt.
 Morris also starred in the teen drama Pretty Little Liars as Dr. Wren Kingston.
 In July 2012, Morris joined the ABC series Once Upon a Time as Prince Phillip.

 Morris starred as Victor in the film Kelly + Victor, which premiered on 16 October 2012 at the BFI London Film Festival, and was released theatrically in the UK on 20 September 2013.
 The film won the BAFTA Award for Outstanding Debut by a British Writer, Director or Producer in 2014.
 The following year, Morris portrayed the lead role of Gareth in the fantasy adventure film Dragonheart 3: The Sorcerer's Curse.

 In March 2014, Morris was cast as Reverend Paul Curtis in the Amazon Studios pilot Hand of God.
 The pilot was ordered to full series by Amazon Studios in October 2014.
 In August 2014, he landed a recurring guest role on the Fox sitcom New Girl, playing Ryan Geauxinue.

 In May 2016, Morris landed a major role in the film Mark Felt: The Man Who Brought Down the White House playing Bob Woodward, the Washington Post reporter who teamed with Carl Bernstein to expose the Watergate dealings.

 In 2017 he played the part of Adam Berryman in the two-part TV drama Man in an Orange Shirt (part of BBC television's Gay Britannia season), opposite Vanessa Redgrave.

 Personal life

 Morris lives in Los Angeles, California.

-Morris's grandfather was captured by the Nazis during World War II and was sent to a concentration camp in Italy for two months.
-In April 2021, Morris said during an interview that he felt what his grandfather had gone through while performing in Valkyrie.
+Morris's grandfather was captured by the Nazis during World War II and was sent to a prison camp in Italy for two months.
+In a 2009 interview, Morris said of his experience filming Valkyrie, "There was a scene where all these explosions were happening and I remember thinking, gosh this is exactly the same region that my grandpa would have experienced.
+I was exactly there where my grandpa had been in the early 1940's.
+It was spectacular."

-On 2 December 2021, Morris announced on Instagram that he was celebrating his 18th anniversary with his partner, Landon Ross.
+Morris is gay.
+On 2 December 2021, Morris announced on Instagram that he was celebrating his 18th anniversary with his partner, artist Landon Ross.
 Shortly after, it was reported that the two had married recently.